Harmcleff/Raymint-token-docs/setup-guide.md

 ```

 ---
-Your Solana Token Creator is now set up! 🚀 Need help?
-Check the [Docs](./overview.md).
+This guide is part of the public documentation repository for review purposes. 🚀 Need help?
+Contact the maintainer.